paulbradshaw/MED7369-Specialist-Investigative-Journalism/README.md

 * Read: Bairoliya, Raj (2012) The Investigative Journalist's Guide to Company Accounts, CIJ
 * Directed study: Accounts research/interview planning and research

+### 7: Information problems

+This week we review the code produced after the previous coding class and look at more scraping techniques.

+* Workshop: Python, scraping and APIs - [see Python folder](https://github.com/paulbradshaw/MED7369-Specialist-Investigative-Journalism/tree/master/python)
+* Read: Shaw, Zed A. (2013) [Learn Python the Hard Way](https://learnpythonthehardway.org/)
+* Directed study: Compiling/analysing data

-### 7: Statistics for journalists - and cognitive bias
+### 8: Statistics for journalists - and cognitive bias

 Statistical literacy is important in being able to report stories accurately.
 In this week we focus on some common statistical issues as well as techniques for using statistical methods in your own reporting.
 By the end of the week you should be able to articulate basic statistical concepts and undertake basic statistical analysis.